Preparation, registration and the first week

-- Tour 11:00 a.m.
-Graduate Education Team will take new students on a tour of the facilities.
+- Tour 12:00 noon.
+The Graduate Education Team will take new students on a tour of the facilities.
 Students arriving late should report to the Reception Desk and wait for the tour groups to return.

-- Course Advisers 14:00 - 17:00 Some course advisers will have arranged to meet their advisees during the afternoon of 1 October.
+- Course Advisers 14:00 - 17:00 Some Course Advisers will have arranged to meet their advisees during the afternoon of 6 October.
 Please check with your adviser for arrangements.
 Others will meet advisees later in the week or early the following week.

 - Library 14:00 - 16:40 Collect a copy of the set book for C00 Research Skills, Zobel, Justin (2004).
 Writing for computer science.
 Springer (2nd ed.) from the Computer Laboratory library (ground floor).

 All new M.Phil students must attend the compulsory Health and Safety Course.
-This is not given at the Computer Laboratory but at the Babbage and Cockcroft Lecture Theatres on the New Museums Site in the Cambridge city.
+This is not given at the Computer Laboratory but at the Cambridge Corn Exchange, Wheeler Street in the Cambridge city.
 See the map of the site.
-It is also likely you will need to attend the session given on Wednesday 3 October p.m.
+You should arrive by 09:30 for a 10:00 session start.

-The first lecture is E4F8 Image Coding and Image Processing and, for those taking this module, it is taught in Room 12 at the Department of Engineering (see map).
-See also the CUED timetable (live on 17 September).
+The first lecture is E4F8 Image Coding and Image Processing taught in the Department of Engineering at 10:00.

 Please see the timetable for details of other ACS modules; please note that lectures at the University of Cambridge start on a Thursday and finish on a Wednesday.